pytorch/pytorch.github.io/_posts/2023-10-03-high-performance-llama.md

 model_dir = "./llama-2-13b-split"
 save_pretrained_split(model_cpu, model_dir)
 ```
-2. Load and compile model from the local directory that you saved serialized checkpoints using the following:
+2. Load and compile model from the local directory that you saved serialized checkpoints using the following.
 To load the Llama 2 model, we use `LlamaForSampling` from Transformers Neuron.
 Note that the environment variable `NEURON_RT_NUM_CORES` specifies the number of NeuronCores to be used at runtime and it should match the tensor parallelism (TP) degree specified for the model.
 Also, `NEURON_CC_FLAGS` enables compiler optimization on decoder-only LLM models.
 ```
 from transformers_neuronx.llama.model import LlamaForSampling